Get Help Today(855) 593-1695

 Find the life you deserve to liveGet Help

 Substance abuse produces many challenging health effects on the body and mind of the user.
-These symptoms of long-term substance abuse can mean mental and/or emotional conditions, physical symptoms, and even death in extreme circumstances.
+The symptoms of long-term substance abuse can result in mental and/or emotional distress, which can lead to a number of long-term physical and emotional disorders.
+In extreme circumstances, addiction can lead to death.
 Regardless of the effects of substance abuse that any specific patient is experiencing, nutrition is one of the most important elements of wellness.
 This is why there is such a close connection between rehab and nutrition.

 How Substance Abuse Impacts Nutrition

 Substance abuse can greatly impact the nutrients that the body absorbs, leaving a user in a less physically and mentally healthy state where they are more likely to continue using.
-While every substance impacts the body differently, alcohol is the most common example.
+While every substance impacts the body differently, alcohol is one of the the most well-known examples.

 It is only after the user stops entirely that these negative impacts begin to improve.
 In this way, simply successfully achieving and maintaining sobriety improves nutrition.

 Reach out to a treatment provider and learn how you can create the life you want.

 Rehab And Nutrition

 Like harmful substances, food contains chemicals that can fulfill the emotions and body.
 Food has the power to restore the body to a healthy state and help the recovery process.
 For example, strawberries and chocolate contain dopamine, which increase the feelings of joy in the brain.
 Additionally, beans increase the mind’s alertness and reduce confusion.

 Most quality rehab facilities put a premium on providing their patients with excellent nutrition in order to help their client’s achieve these benefits.
 This allows patients to be more comfortable, happy, and better focus on their sobriety.
 Both inpatient and outpatient rehab facilities often employ dietitians who draft nutritional plans to help heal the body.